 2. Help Students Develop Individual Skills

-Even though students of today are brought up using computers, not all individuals are able to operate these machines at the same level.
+Even though today’s students are brought up using computers, not all individuals can operate these machines at the same level.
 If you find one of your pupils is struggling with keyboarding, researching, or using certain software programs, provide them with one-on-one tutoring to help overcome roadblocks and strengthen essential skills.

 Once the student has the basics down, it’s much easier to advance in other areas.
 On the other hand, if you notice one of your students is excelling in a particular technological area, help them find opportunities to enhance these skills even further and put them to good use.

 Perhaps you can employ their talents for the next big school event or fundraiser.
-Regardless of the skill or subject area that someone flourishes in, it’s essential you nurture and encourage the individual’s gifts.
+Regardless of the skill or subject area that someone flourishes in, you must nurture and encourage the individual’s gifts.

 3. Initiate Solo Projects that Allow Students to Shine

 Independent assignments are a great way to help pupils discover their own capabilities and interests.
-By giving them the chance to use a wide variety of mediums or explore various forms of technology, you are helping to introduce students to a new world with many possibilities.
+By giving them the chance to use a wide variety of mediums or explore various forms of technology, you can introduce students to a new world with many possibilities.